bgreenwell/doxx/README.md

 ## ✨ Features

 - **Beautiful terminal rendering** with formatting, tables, and lists
+- **Equation support** — LaTeX rendering for inline and display equations 📐
 - **Fast search** with highlighting 🔍
 - **Smart tables** with proper alignment and Unicode borders
 - **Copy to clipboard** — grab content directly from the terminal